Sexual and Reproductive Medicine MSc

 Module 2 - Professional Project

-Entry to the one year MSc Sexual and Reproductive Medicine programme will require the successful completion of the Postgraduate Diploma in Sexual and Reproductive Medicine (120 credits) either from the University of South Wales or from another UK University.
+Entry to the one year Sexual and Reproductive Medicine MSc will require successful completion of the Sexual and Reproductive Medicine Postgraduate Diploma (120 credits).
+This can be from Diploma MSc, the University of South Wales or another UK university (having completed similar modules).
+We can discuss this with you during your application.

-Students may apply for the Master's in Sexual and Reproductive Medicine as a two-year course consisting of eight modules (180 credits), the first 120 credits of which being the Postgraduate Diploma.
+Individuals who have not completed the postgraduate diploma can apply for the Sexual and Reproductive Medicine MSc as a two year course consisting of eight modules (180 credits) with the first 120 credits deriving from the postgraduate diploma.

 - Qualification certificates